chfvoigt/mrpoole/README.md

 ## Overview

-Mr. Poole is a workflow for Jekyll sites.
+Mr. Poole is an [Alfred.app](http://www.alfredapp.com) workflow for [Jekyll](http://jekyllrb.com) sites.
 It tries to take the drudgery out of running a static site and allows you to...

 * create, open and publish drafts
 * open existing posts for editing